Academics

 All students are required to take Physical Education each year.
 There are a variety of elective physical education courses offered at the middle school for students to engage in each year.
 Note: Health education is required by IB and State Standards to be no less than 25% of Physical/Health Education Curriculum.

 Welcome to PE class!
 Students will be involved in activities that work on locomotor skills and community building.
 The major areas covered are large group indoor/outdoor games, pickleball, game creation, and physical fitness.
 Basic rules, safety, and social skills are emphasized in all areas of this course.
-Two health units highlight personal wellness and nutrition.
+Two health units spotlights personal wellness/nutrition as well as puberty and abstinence.

 - Grade 6